-Read more about the state of precision medicine in AD
+Read more about the changing definition of AD

 An outcome means any result that a treatment can have.
 An outcome can be an improvement in a person’s health, but non-health outcomes also exist.
 For example, care giver burden, the ability to perform work or daily activities, or hospital episodes are all possible outcomes.
 We also consider costs as relevant outcomes, and consider healthcare costs (which are costs of treatment, drugs, etc) and non-healthcare costs (for example, not being able to work due to an illness).

 Healthcare systems in Europe are facing a number of challenges that need to address how to:

 - Demonstrate more evidence-based value in an increasingly price-constrained environment.

 - Improve a health data collection landscape marked by a group of systems that is often duplicative, uncoordinated and inefficient.

 - Engage patients to become more active data owners and contributors – whilst ensuring privacy.